 When the carburetor is dirty from deposits left behind by old fuel, the fuel passageways can become clogged, and the small components of the engine can stick and fail to work as designed.
 This can prevent the right mix of fuel and air to get to the engine causing the engine to run rough.

 If you have confirmed the bad spark plug and air filter are in good condition and you are getting fuel to the carburetor, there’s a good chance the carburetor is causing your sluggish running problem.

 A gas cap must be vented to allow air to pass through it.
-A gas cap that is broke or has a clogged vent will cause the fuel tank to form a vacuum preventing fuel from leaving the tank.
-This lack of fuel flow will cause the mower to run sluggish and eventually shut down.
+A gas cap that is broken or has a clogged vent will cause the fuel tank to form a vacuum preventing fuel from leaving the tank.
+This lack of fuel flow will cause the mower to run sluggishly and eventually shut down.